mommaroodles/WordPress/README.md

 [![Wordpress](images/wp-repo.png)](WordPress)
-##  Wordpress
+# WordPress

-This package deploys an High Available WordPress hosting solution that initially contains 1 application server and 1 database container.
+This package deploys an High Available WordPress hosting solution that contains 1 application server and 1 database container.
 The package provides vertical scalling per node and horizontal scaling for each layer out-of-the-box.

 ### Highlights
 This package is designed to handle big load spikes by adjusting the allocated resources and topology configuration with a help of vertical and horizontal scaling.
 As result, it provides very cost effective solution for websites and blogs with variable load.